kukuu/AGILITY/README.md

 #### 2. Speed-to-market

 Research suggests about 80% of all market leaders were first to market.
-As well as the higher revenue from incremental delivery, agile development philosophy also supports the notion of early and regular releases, and ‘perpetual beta’.
+As well as the higher revenue from incremental delivery, the agile development philosophy also supports the notion of early and regular releases, and ‘perpetual beta’.

 #### 3. Quality